sophgo/tpu-mlir/docs/quick_start/source_en/07_quantization.rst

      - Specify layers (including this layer) to skip quantization after them.
 Multiple inputs are separated by commas.
    * - fpfwd_blocks
      - N
      - Specify the start and end layers between which quantization will be skipped.
-Start and end layers are separated by space, and multiple blocks are separated by spaces.
+Start and end layers are separated by colon, and multiple blocks are separated by space.
    * - fp_type
      - N
      - Specifies the type of float used for mixing precision.
 Support auto,F16,F32,BF16.
 Default is auto, indicating that it is automatically selected by program